-10 Best Switch Horse-Riding Games - Gameranx
+12 Best Switch Horse-Riding Games - Gameranx

 Release Date: December 2018

-First thing is first, this little side-scrolling micro strategy game is absolutely gorgeous, it parades such an authentic aesthetic that it was always going to be loved.
-It has a lovely minimalistic feel that is wrapped in a gorgeous modern pixel art style; it is so unique, a little bit odd, but super engaging.
-Players take on the role of a monarch who rides around on their trusty steed recruiting loyal subjects, you must build your kingdom and protect it from a variety of greedy figures who are trying to steal everything you hold so precious – there is just no way you can let them do that, is there?
+This little side-scrolling micro strategy game is absolutely gorgeous, to start.
+It has a lovely minimalistic feel wrapped in a gorgeous modern pixel art style; it’s so unique, a little bit odd, and super engaging.
+Players take on the role of a monarch who rides around on their trusty steed recruiting loyal subjects, building their kingdom, and protecting it from a variety of greedy figures who are trying to steal everything you hold so precious.

 #3 The Elder Scrolls V: Skyrim